TagFP635

 Performance and use

 TagFP635 can be easily expressed and detected in a wide range of organisms.
-It becomes clearly detectable in mammalian cells as early as within 12-14 hrs after transfection.
+Mammalian cells transiently transfected with TagFP635 expression vectors produce bright fluorescence in 12-14 hrs after transfection.
 No cell toxic effects and visible protein aggregation are observed.

 TagFP use for cell labeling.